WQMDC/iframe/ReadMe.md

-## This is iframe communication

-about PostMessage and MessageChannel
+## This is iframe communication - About PostMessage and MessageChannel

 PostMessage vs MessageChannel